• Back to the Global website

 Fixed Term Contracts

 FTCs are regulated by the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations.
-Employees are on a fixed-term contract if they have an employment contract with the organisation they work for which ends on a particular date, or upon the completion of a specific task.
-There is no limitation on maximum number of successive FTCs.
-Fixed-term employee shall become a permanent employee after four years of continuous employment under one or successive fixed-term contracts.
+Employees are on a fixed-term contract if they have an employment contract with the organisation they work for, which ends on a particular date or upon the completion of a specific task.
+There is no limitation on the maximum number of successive FTCs.
+A fixed-term employee shall become a permanent employee after four years of continuous employment under one or successive fixed-term contracts.
 However, this statutory four-year limit does not apply if employment on a fixed-term contract can be justified on objective grounds, or if the period of four years has been lengthened under a collective or workplace agreement.

-Source: Regulation 8 (2 & 5) of the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations
+Source: Regulation 8 (2 & 5) of the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations; §27BB of the Employment Rights Act 2025

 Probation Period